VoliJS/Type-R/README.md

 ## React integration

 Data structures defined with Type-R are deeply observable by default.
 They can be used to manage the state of React applications right out of box utilizing "unidirectional data flow" with no additional tooling.
 Type-R data structures support two-way data binding and attribute-level validation rules, making the a complex forms UI a trivial task.
+Normally, you don't change your UI code to add validation, just add the validation check to model's attributes.

 ## Example